Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 After you assemble a computer (for example, you’ve put together an Aoifolution based on the hardware specifications above), the next big question is: how do you give it instructions?
 Unfortunately, Aoifolution doesn’t have eyes or ears to see or hear your commands, nor does it have a brain to process them (like Elle).
 You need an operating system to communicate with Aoifolution and make it understand your instructions.

 Think of the operating system as a translator.
 It gathers your input (via applications), translates it into a language the hardware can understand (via the kernel), and then sends the instructions to Aoifolution.
-The operating system (OS) consists of two main parts: applications (which talk to users) and the kernel (which talks to the machine).
+The operating system (OS) consists of two main parts: **applications** (which talk to users) and the **kernel** (which talks to the machine).

 A long time ago (in 1969), Bell Labs developed an operating system called [UNIX](https://en.wikipedia.org/wiki/Unix).
 It was so efficient and versatile that it became a potential universal operating system, influencing the design and logic of many future systems.
 These systems are known as Unix-like systems.
 Examples include GNU/Linux OS (where the kernel is Linux) and macOS (where the kernel is XNU).

 > NOTE: This explains why the command line in Linux and macOS is often compatible, but Windows is not, as its kernel is based on Windows NT.

+Because the GNU/Linux OS is an open-source project, it has attracted a large number of developers who contribute to its growth.
+The kernel is [Linux](https://en.wikipedia.org/wiki/Linux_kernel)，and the applications and system tools are provided by the [GNU](https://en.wikipedia.org/wiki/GNU) project.

+The GNU project offers essential system tools, libraries, compilers, and shells that the Linux kernel does not provide.
+Meanwhile, Linux provides the kernel that GNU lacks, making these two parts complementary.
+Therefore, what we often refer to as the "Linux" operating system is more accurately called the "GNU/Linux" operating system.

+On top of this, many developers have continued to improve the operating system to give users a more complete experience, resulting in what we know as Linux distributions.
+The most well-known and long-standing distribution is **Debian**, which adds features like the software management system **APT** (Advanced Package Tool) to the base operating system.

+Debian also serves as the foundation for other popular distributions, including **Ubuntu** (which powers Aoifolution), Raspberry Pi OS (used in our microscope), and many others.

+In summary, our Aoifolution is an **HPC** running **Ubuntu**, which is built on the **GNU/Linux OS**.
+This core system shares many of the same commands and functionality as other **Unix-like** systems, such as macOS.